 Once access has been granted, users can log into the portal from the Inclusion Support Portal Information webpage.

-The department is working on strategies to support transition of ISP stakeholders to new authentication arrangements.
+The department will support the transition of ISP stakeholders to the new authentication arrangements.

-We expect to provide advice and support to IS Portal users in advance of the changes.
+We expect to provide advice and support to Inclusion Support Portal users in advance of the changes.

 Stakeholders and ECCC services can read more about the program, including its objectives and types of support available, in the ISP Guidelines.